 The main problem with this is that you may have little to no formal understanding of the steps in a divorce.
-While you likely know someone in your life who has been through a divorce you probably don't know each step of a divorce just from talking to this person before.
+While you likely know someone in your life who has been through a divorce, you probably don't know each step of a divorce just from talking to this person before.
 Rather, you may have a general understanding of the case but no specific knowledge.
-This is where you could be hurt when it comes to accomplishing goals and achieving fair and just results.
-I want to help you learn about divorce in this blog post get the help you place your focus on developing achievable goals.
+This is where you could be hurt when accomplishing goals and achieving fair and just results.
+I want to help you learn about divorce in this blog post to help you focus on developing achievable goals.

 Accomplishing goals means being able to take your circumstances and plan for the future.
 Doing so means putting to bed any hopes of going through and relitigating the past.
-A divorce will offer you plenty of opportunities to think about and consider what has happened in the past but by no means will offer you the ability to change what has already occurred previously.
-I know from experience many people We'll attempt to use their divorce as a way to relitigate the past and continually discuss how their spouse has wronged them in some way.
-While I don't necessarily blame these folks for feeling that way I would advise that you place your attention on matters that you can change moving forward.
+A divorce will offer you plenty of opportunities to think about and consider what has happened in the past, but by no means will it offer you the ability to change what has already occurred previously.
+I know from experience many people.
+We'll attempt to use their divorce as a way to relitigate the past and continually discuss how their spouse has wronged them in some way.
+While I don't necessarily blame these folks for feeling that way, I would advise that you focus on matters that you can change moving forward.

-While your divorce may feel like it is taking forever the reality of the situation is that you will have a limited amount of time to accomplish goals and to create a court order that defends those goals.
-Along the way, you will have to compete with the goals that are being set by your spouse.
-If you do not develop a plan to accomplish those goals then you will be in trouble.
-Before you can even get to the point where you have a goal to accomplish you need to determine what your goals are and what your objectives are for the case.
+While your divorce may feel like it is taking forever, the reality of the situation is that you will have a limited amount of time to accomplish goals and create a court order that defends those goals.
+Along the way, you will have to compete with the goals that your spouse is setting.
+If you do not develop a plan to accomplish those goals, then you will be in trouble.
+Before you can even get to the point where you have a goal to accomplish, you need to determine your goals and objectives for the case.
 That is why planning is so crucial to your success in a divorce case.
 Without proper planning, any goals that may have been achievable will pass you right by.

-I have talked with people over the years who believe that there is some advantage to two filings first in the divorce.
-Other times, I will hear from people that it is better to respond rather than file for divorce.
+I have talked with people over the years who believe that there is some advantage to two filings, first in the divorce.
+Other times, I will hear from people that it is better to respond than file for divorce.
 On a practical level, there is no real difference between the two.
 Procedurally, the law does not favor the person who files for divorce.
-However, there are practical advantages to filing for divorce such as having an advanced notice on what is coming in having more time to prepare.
+However, there are practical advantages to filing for divorce, such as having advanced notice of what is coming in having more time to prepare.

 Have you ever been surprised by the actions of another person?
 Have you ever received news that caught you off guard and left you pondering what to do next?
 That could easily happen if your spouse files for divorce against you.
 You can be served with divorce papers out of the blue with no warning at all.
 This can put you in the unenviable position of having to respond to a divorce that you had not considered previously.
 What would you do next?
 Who would you turn to?
 Would you even know where to begin?

-By filing for divorce you would have ostensibly put some thought into whether or not to file and would have developed goals or at least motivations as to why you are filing for divorce.
-Most likely you would have hired an attorney and that lawyer would have helped you with the process it would have helped you develop in fine-tune the goals you have set for yourself.
+By filing for divorce, you would have ostensibly put some thought into whether or not to file and would have developed goals or at least motivations as to why you are filing for divorce.
+Most likely, you would have hired an attorney, and that lawyer would have helped you with the process; it would have helped you develop in fine-tune the goals you have set for yourself.
 This is a distinct advantage because he will not have to spend time thinking about these things while your spouse is being served with the paperwork.
-Rather, you can take that opportunity to plan the next stages of your divorce or two put into action some of the goals you have set for yourself.
+Rather, you can take that opportunity to plan the next stages of your divorce or two and put into action some of the goals you have set for yourself.

 Another advantage of filing for divorce from your spouse rather than responding would be that you have an opportunity to collect information in documents while you prepare for the case.
 So much of a divorce is negotiating over subjects related to community property.
-If you believe that you will be the spouse who leaves your marital home then you may lose access to documents that are on a home computer or contained in a file cabinet.
-If you think this is the case then you can use your time in preparing for the divorce to take photos of items, inventory rooms in your home, or collect documents and make copies where necessary.
-I'm certainly not telling you to hide documents or destroy things but I am telling you that you can take the time to organize your case from this perspective by filing the first period
+If you believe that you will be the spouse who leaves your marital home, you may lose access to documents on a home computer or contained in a file cabinet.
+If you think this is the case, you can use your time preparing for the divorce to take photos of items, inventory rooms in your home, collect documents, and make copies where necessary.
+I'm certainly not telling you to hide documents or destroy things, but I am telling you that you can take the time to organize your case from this perspective by filing the first period.

-Responding to divorce, on the other hand, means that he will not have this opportunity to prepare as much.
-Rather, you may end up being caught flatfooted and will have to respond to your spouse who may be ahead of you in the planning process.
-This offers a bit of a disadvantage at least at the beginning of your case but keeps in mind that as long as you respond with an answer to your spouse's original petition for divorce that the courts cannot move on without you in the case.
+On the other hand, responding to divorce means that he will not have this opportunity to prepare as much.
+Rather, you may end up being caught flatfooted and will have to respond to your spouse, who may be ahead of you in the planning process.
+This offers a bit of a disadvantage, at least at the beginning of your case but keeps in mind that as long as you respond with an answer to your spouse's original petition for divorce the courts cannot move on without you in the case.
 You would need to be given notice and the opportunity to respond to any pleadings or an opportunity to attend any hearings that are set up.

-If you have been served with divorce papers and it seems like your spouse is light years ahead of you don't worry.
-While you may be at a disadvantage from a practical standpoint for now you will have an opportunity to catch up to him or her by being diligent and speaking with an attorney as quickly as possible.
+If you have been served with divorce papers and it seems like your spouse is light years ahead of you, don't worry.
+While you may be at a disadvantage from a practical standpoint, for now, you will have an opportunity to catch up to them by being diligent and speaking with an attorney as quickly as possible.

 What to do if you are served with divorce papers out of the blue?

-Let's suppose that you had been considering filing for divorce from your spouse for some time but that your spouse and beat you to the punch.
-He or she files for divorce and you are served with divorce papers at home on a weekday afternoon.
-You had no idea but the divorce was coming and you had not given any specific thought as to how you would go about completing your case.
-All you know is that one minute you were married in the next minute you had a process server on your doorstep handing you divorce papers.
+Let's suppose that you had been considering filing for divorce from your spouse for some time but that your spouse beat you to the punch.
+They file for divorce, and you are served with divorce papers at home on a weekday afternoon.
+You had no idea, but the divorce was coming, and you had not given any specific thought as to how you would go about completing your case.
+All you know is that one minute you were married, and in the next minute, you had a process server on your doorstep handing you divorce papers.
 What should you do next?

 The first thing I would do is stay calm.
-Getting flustered and worried about the path of a divorce is not good for you or your children if you have any period rather, keep in mind that if your spouse wants to get a divorce from you he or she can.
+Getting flustered and worried about the path of a divorce is not good for you or your children if you have any period; rather, keep in mind that if your spouse wants to get a divorce from you, they can.
 It does not take two to tango when it comes to a divorce.
-Rather he or she can move on with the divorce from you whether or not you choose to participate in the case or not.
+Rather they can move on with the divorce from you whether or not you choose to participate in the case or not.
 Likewise, you should not worry yourself too much over what is contained in the initial paperwork.

 I would recommend that you read through the paperwork that was served upon you by the process server.
-Most likely, an original divorce petition will be included that names you, your spouse, and your children as persons who will be participating in the case.
+Most likely, an original divorce petition will be included that names you, your spouse, and your children as persons participating in the case.
 There may be some reference to Community property owned by you and your spouse and how you all anticipate that Community property being divided.
-Also, if you have children your spouse will likely ask to be named as a primary conservator of the children allowing him or her to make decisions such as where your child lives on a primary basis.
+Also, if you have children, your spouse will likely ask to be named as a primary conservator of the children allowing them to make decisions such as where your child lives on a primary basis.

 Yes, I would recommend you hire an attorney for your divorce.
 Having an attorney by your side office you a better chance at accomplishing your goals than not having an attorney.
-However, that does not mean that you hand your keys to the car over to the lawyer and expect him or her to make all decisions for you in the case.
-Rather, you should take ownership in that means understanding as much as you can about the process Anne going through the trouble of taking time out to read the documents that you have been served with.
+However, that does not mean that you hand your keys to the car over to the lawyer and expect them to make all decisions for you in the case.
+Rather, you should take ownership which means understanding as much as you can about the process Anne is going through and the trouble of taking time out to read the documents you have been served with.
 Ultimately you are responsible for your case and not your attorney.
-The attorney owes a certain degree of competency to you and representing you but you are not giving him or her full responsibility for your case.
+The attorney owes a certain degree of competency to you and representing you, but you are not giving them full responsibility for your case.
 Rather you are a party to the case and not your attorney.

-once you have read through the documents that you have been served with and have a basic understanding of what he's going on then you should at that point understand that you have essentially 20 days to file an answer to the documents that you have been served with.
+Once you have read through the documents you have been served with and have a basic understanding of what he's going on, you should understand that you have essentially 20 days to file an answer to the documents you have been served with.
 Failing to file an answer or participate in the divorce does not mean that the divorce goes away.
 More likely, not filing an answer or participating in the divorce means that you will be living a post-divorce life under the guidelines provided by your spouse.
-He or she can proceed with the divorce whether or not you participate.
-That means that he or she will create the final orders that dictate life after your divorce.
+They can proceed with the divorce whether or not you participate.
+That means that they will create the final orders that dictate life after your divorce.
 You do not want to put yourself in a situation like this by not responding to divorce as soon as possible.

-The attorney will then file an answer to the petition for divorce and at that point, your divorce has truly begun.
-Keep in mind that you will be working closely with your attorney throughout the case so do not miss an opportunity to provide him or her with context or information that may be important.
-If your spouse has requested documents or other information via the discovery period then you should do your best to obtain any documents, statements from retirement accounts, or things of that nature and provide them to your lawyer and their staff immediately.
+The attorney will then file an answer to the petition for divorce, and at that point, your divorce has truly begun.
+Keep in mind that you will be working closely with your attorney throughout the case, so do not miss an opportunity to provide them with context or information that may be important.
+If your spouse has requested documents or other information via the discovery period, then you should do your best to obtain any documents, statements from retirement accounts, or things of that nature and provide them to your lawyer and their staff immediately.
 This will help get everyone organized and on the same page.

 Final thoughts on whether or not there is an advantage to filing first for divorce

-While there is no legal, explicit benefit to filing for divorce I think we have covered enough topics in this blog post to show that there are certain advantages but she may derive out of filing before your spouse does.
-Not the least of which is being able to prepare more fully and with less of a rush for the changes in your life that will be seen as a result of filing.
-There is a lot of benefits to getting your ducks in a row and being organized as you approach the end stages of your marriage.
+While there is no legal, explicit benefit to filing for divorce, I think we have covered enough topics in this blog post to show that there are certain advantages, but she may derive from filing before your spouse does.
+Not the least of which is preparing more fully and with less of a rush for the changes in your life that will be seen as a result of filing.
+There are many benefits to getting your ducks in a row and being organized as you approach the end stages of your marriage.
 Simply knowing that you have to be organized, intentional, and goal-oriented for your divorce is a tremendous advantage that you may have over your spouse.
-Speak with an attorney about fine-tuning your goals and developing a strategy for accomplishing them.
+Please speak with an attorney about fine-tuning your goals and developing a strategy for accomplishing them.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan